Transfer of pension rights FAQs

 Note that this 10 years can be fragmented and broken across institutions: someone who has 3 years at the Parliament, 6 years at the Commission and a year in an agency has 10 years in total and so crosses the threshold and is entitled to a PSEUI pension.

-- What if I die while employed at the EU institutions but before reaching 10 years of service?
+1. What if I die while employed at the EU institutions but before reaching 10 years of service?

 Then there is a survivor’s pension for dependents.
-It is not possible to nominate someone, it is automatically for those named in your sysper file who meet the criteria, note that these criteria may entitle an ex-spouse to a pension but not a current legal partner.
-Please check for yourself and know what is available.
+It is not possible to nominate someone, it is automatically for those named in your sysper file who meet the criteria, this might mean an ex-spouse being entitled to the survivor’s pension while a current partner is not.

-- What if I reach retiring age before reaching 10 years of service?
+1. What if I reach retiring age before reaching 10 years of service?

 Then you get a pension based on your years worked at the institutions but remember that your retirement age depends on the last contract you signed.
 If you signed your last contract in 2014 or later then your retirement age is 66 years.